• Home

 These modules often fool us.
 They cause a delusion that leads us to do things that will improve our chances for survival, imagining we’ll feel good.
 But we often end up feeling very dissatisfied soon afterward.

 We start out thinking, “This is gonna be great!”
-But the pay-offs for the cleaning binge or the work binge and the anger binge don’t last long and you’re looking for the next thing to fix to get another little hit of endorphins.
+But the pay-offs for the seeing problems and remedying them don’t last long, and you’re scanning for the next thing to fix to get another little hit of endorphins.

 Scan, fix, repeat.
 If you’re lucky.
 More likely you’ll scan, feel frustrated, repeat.

 We’re lured into trying to fix, but soon after, we experience dissatisfaction.
-If we were completely satisfied by fixing problems we’d just sit on our tush and live happily ever after once we indulge it.
-And then we wouldn’t pass on our genes.
+If we were completely satisfied by fixing problems we’d just sit on our tush and live happily ever after once we indulge this tendency.
+But then we wouldn’t pass on our genes.

-This is especially depressing for compulsives because we are under a second delusion: we imagine we can and should control it all.
-And of course we can’t.
+This is especially depressing for compulsives because we’re under a second delusion: we imagine we can and should control it all, as if it’s our responsibility to.
+And of course we can’t and it isn’t.

 Can I do anything about it?